 What's just average about this lens?

 Also, the lens does not have a constant aperture.
 When shooting at 10mm, you can achieve an aperture of f/3.5, but when shooting at 24mm, the lens can only achieve an aperture of f/4.5.
 This is rarely important, since most landscape photography is done at higher apertures such as f/16 or f/18 in order to achieve maximum depth of field.
+The only time this is really relevant is when shooting night photography.

 What's not so good about this lens?